lkat6/transformer/README.md

-Transformer used for Mini Chatbot training
+Transformer used for mini Chatbot training